SpaceAbleOrg/symplectic-hnn/README.md

 #### Repository Structure

-The main source code for our models (an adaption of [the official implementation of HNNs](https://github.com/greydanus/hamiltonian-nn)) is contained in the directory `model`.
+The main source code for our models (an adaption of [the first implementation of HNNs](https://github.com/greydanus/hamiltonian-nn) by Greydanus et al.) is contained in the directory `model`.
 Other than the neural networks built with PyTorch, it contains the various symplectic and non-symplectic loss functions, an abstract base class to generate data sets (including example subclasses, notably those used in our work) and an argument parser.
 All this code is polymorphic and